 There also can be a self-righteous component associated with justice.

-At the event in which I participated, someone said that you don't
+At the event in which I participated, someone said that you don't see black cops engaging in behavior similar to that which lead to Mehserle's conviction.

 I quickly pointed out four New Orleans police officers, two black and two white, were recently charged with shooting and killing two unarmed African-Americans on a bridge in the days following Hurricane Katrina, and that they participated in a systematic attempt to cover up the crime.